 Who Will Prepare Your Tax Return?

-As the start of tax filing setaxclockason approaches, the Internal Revenue Service is reminding taxpayers to start thinking about who will prepare their 2016 federal tax return.
+As the start of tax filing season approaches, the Internal Revenue Service is reminding taxpayers to start thinking about who will prepare their 2016 federal tax return.
 The IRS will begin processing tax returns on Monday, January 23.
 Many software companies and tax professionals will accept and submit tax returns before the IRS systems open on January 23.

 In 2016, more than 131 million individual and family tax returns were e-filed, the most accurate, safest and easiest way to file.
 The rest of the returns received by the IRS, numbering over 19 million, were either prepared on a computer and printed or prepared by hand then mailed.